Second cabinet of Ramush Haradinaj

 The second Haradinaj cabinet was formed the government of Kosovo from 9 September 2017 upon the defeat of Isa Mustafa and the LA Coalition in the 2017 elections to 3 February 2020 following its defeat in the 2019 parliamentary election.
 The cabinet was made up of members of the PANA Coalition and some members of the opposition.

 Composition

-The cabinet consists of the following Ministers:
+The cabinet comprised the following ministers: